billy1daniels/grippinggolfpodcast/content/post/episode82-tiger_woods_returns_to_golf_at_the_pnc_champioship.md

 </br>

+# PNC Championship

+For more information on the PNC Championship, visit [www.pncchampionship.com](https://www.pncchampionship.com/)

 For 20% off at Boomerang Putting use the promo code, "GRIPSAVE" at [Buy Now](https://www.boomerangputting.com/)

 Get 10% off Hand-crafted and Timeless Leather Golf Products from [Nelson Hill](https://www.nelsonhill.co/) when you use the promo code, "GRIPPINGGOLF"